 The IUPUI Office of Alumni Relations, a unit within the Office of Community Engagement, works with the Indianapolis Alumni Council and the Student Organization for Alumni Relations (SOAR) to coordinate, select, and recognize the campus's Top 100 juniors and seniors.
 Students are recognized for scholastic achievement, extracurricular activities on campus, and community service.
 More than 1,400 nominations were received for this prestigious award.

-Five students from the IU School of Nursing were honored as IUPUI's 2014 Top 100:
+While no students from the Richard M. Fairbanks School of Public Health received the award in 2014, the OCE is interested in sharing opportunities for students to participation in community engagement, which would be useful in their Top 100 application.